iambotcoder/Vectorize/README.md

 *  Installation:
 Clone the repository and install the necessary dependencies.
 *  Data Preparation: Prepare your text data for training.
-*  Model Training: Utilize the provided script to train the Word2Vec model.
 *  Applying Word Embeddings: Generate word embeddings for any word in your dataset.
 *  Integration: Easily integrate these word embeddings into your NLP projects and applications.

 ### Contributions
 * Contributions, bug reports, and suggestions are welcome.
 Please feel free to open issues or submit pull requests for enhancements or bug fixes.

-## License

-This project is licensed under the iambotcoder License.

 ## Acknowledgments